EgosOwn/onionr/docs/dev/setup.md

 There are additional requirements specified in requirements-dev.txt

-Developers agree to the CoC and to contribute new code under GPLv3 or later.
+**Developers agree to the [CoC](../../CODE_OF_CONDUCT.md) and to contribute new code under GPLv3 or later**.
 Developers should stick to PEP8 in most cases, and write unittests or integration tests where possible.

 ## Developer Scripts